Freshwater farm plans

 • a practical on-farm assessment (for certifiers only).

-The appointment process is run by a third-party appointment process manager (AsureQuality).
+The appointment process is run on behalf of Regional Councils by a third-party appointment process manager (AsureQuality).
 More information on how to apply to become a FW FP certifier or auditor can be found below.

 Role of catchment groups in freshwater farm plans